meshcloud/meshcloud-docs/docs/meshcloud.tenant.md

 ## Reuse of an existing tenant

-meshStack does not support reusing platformTenants.
-Imagine a meshProject has been set as [deleted by a platform operator](administration.projects.md#delete-projects), but the underlying platform tenant has not been deleted by the platform operator.
-You may think of reusing this tenant in another project by using the [meshObject Import](/api/#mesh_object_declarative_import).
+meshStack does not support reusing platform tenants.
+Imagine a tenant has been deleted, but the underlying platform tenant has not been deleted by the platform operator.
+You may think of reusing this tenant in another project.
 This is not supported by meshStack and will lead to an error during import.
-The reason for this current limitation is handling such a reuse of a tenant in meshMetering.
+The reason for this current limitation is handling the reuse of tenants in the metering system.
 Having the same tenant being used by different projects (perhaps even within the same month), makes it hard or in some cases even impossible to decide which project to charge for this tenant.
-Therefore reusing platformTenants is currently not supported by meshStack.
+Therefore reusing platform tenants is currently not supported by meshStack.

 > Read best practices on building a solid tenant management in your cloud foundation on the [cloud foundation website](https://cloudfoundation.org/maturity-model/tenant-management/).